Nfcz/brick-game/README.md

 ```shell
 make install
 ```
-and then if you want to play, type
+if you want to play, type
 ```shell
 make play
 ```